 VAN DONK Dutch

-Means "from the hill" in Dutch, donk
+Means "from the hill", derived from Dutch donk

 VAN HASSEL Dutch